PavelGushchin/seabattle/README.md

 I wrote 3 algorithms:
 1) RandomAI - just shooting randomly without trying to kill damaged ships.
 2) ImprovedRandomAI - shooting randomly, but when ship is damaged, AI is trying to kill it.
-3) SmartAI - a little bit more complicated than ImprovedRandomAI, but it's working better.
+3) SmartAI - it's working better than ImprovedRandomAI, but it has a little bit more complicated implementation.

 ## How to